g33kex/GLaDOS/index.md

 - Mathieu : high level functions and sensors
     * Set up the sensors and the interfaces to them
     * Made the procedure to find the random cube
-    * Worked on the procedure to pickup the ball from the code
+    * Worked on the procedure to pickup the ball from the cube
-    * Worked on the procedure to place the ball in the code/pyramid
+    * Worked on the procedure to place the ball in the cube/pyramid
     * Effected the final debugging of the robot
 - Virgile : motion system and integration
     * Did the Makefile, code structure, and integration